Interaction renormalization and validity of kinetic equations for turbulent states: Introduction

-It is important to state from the beginning that the nature of renormalization in turbulence theory is quite different from that in quantum field theory or critical phenomena.
-There, one always deals with effective large-scale theories, describing how a bare value at some small UV scale (Planck scale or lattice spacing) is getting renormalized as one increases the scale of measurements.
-Quite distinctly, our bare values of the coefficients of the Hamiltonian (such as the frequency or the four-wave coupling) are given by the equations of motion which are uniformly valid on all scales, including at and below our UV cutoff, which is the dissipation scale of turbulence (where the time of attenuation due to external factors is comparable to the nonlinear interaction time).
-These bare values describe the frequency of a single wave propagating in an undisturbed medium, and the interaction energy of four waves without any other waves present.
-When turbulence is present, both the frequency and the four-wave coupling are renormalized.
-How this renormalization depends on the turbulence level and the extent in scales is the subject of this work.
-In quantum field theory, one cannot switch off quantum fluctuations, so the meaning of bare and renormalized values is different.
+We consider particles/quasiparticles interacting via four-wave scattering described by the Hamiltonian \be H = \sum_p \o_p |a_p|^2 + \sum_{p_1, p_2, p_3, p_4}\!\! \lambda_{1234} a_{p_1}^* a_{p_2}^* a_{p_3} a_{p_4}~. \ee The bare values of the frequency $\omega_k$ and the four-wave coupling $\lambda_{1234}$ are given by the equations of motion which are uniformly valid on all scales, including at and below our UV cutoff, which is the dissipation scale of turbulence.
+A single wave propagating in an undisturbed medium has the frequency $\omega_k$, and $\lambda_{1234}$ defines the interaction energy of four waves without any other waves present.
+Both $\omega_k$ and $\lambda_{1234}$ are renormalized in a multi-mode turbulence state, which is the subject of this work.
+It is important to stress that the nature of renormalization in turbulence theory is quite different from that in quantum field theory or critical phenomena.
+There, one always deals with effective large-scale theories, describing how a (generally unknown) bare value at some small UV scale (Planck scale or lattice spacing) is getting renormalized as one increases the scale of measurements.
+In quantum field theory, one cannot switch off quantum fluctuations, so the meaning of renormalizion is different.